superjimpupcake/PHPNativeJadeRenderer/README.md

 Render Jade template with PHP using the native Jade Rendering Engine

 ## Usage:
-1. Globally Install the jade template native compiler using npm install -g jade
-2. Write our main php file (assuming the jade is at /usr/local/bin/jade)
+1.Globally Install the jade template native compiler using npm install -g jade 2.Write our main php file (assuming the jade is at /usr/local/bin/jade)

 ```php
 <?php